-During retreat we take care of our conduct 24 hours a day, as part of calming and training our mind.
-The point of being here is to completely focus inwardly, and by knowing what to do and to expect in outward behavior, we can more easily concentrate on that.
+During retreat we take care of our conduct every hour of the day, as part of calming and training our mind.
+The point of being here in retreat, is to completely focus inwardly.
+By knowing what to do and to expect in outward behavior, we can more easily concentrate on that.
 So the purpose of these rules is to help that happen.

-- Noble silence: We do not talk at all during the seven days of silent retreat, we must not talk at all, even in the privacy of the dorm.
+- Noble silence: We do not talk at all during the seven days of silent retreat, even in the privacy of the dorm.
 Gestures may be used but only the minimum necessary to get our point across during some necessary activity, such as pointing out a broom during chores.
 [Read more about Noble Silence]

-- During the seven days, we never leave the Kow Tham grounds.
+- We never leave the Khao Tham grounds during the seven days.
 If you find it necessary to do so, please talk to the Manager or staff.

-- No food or drink brought to the rooms.
+- No food or drink is to be brought to the rooms.

 - Of course, no smoking, drinking, drug-taking!